Albany, Home of the First Plastic: Celluloid

 And there it sat, quietly making billiard balls some miles from the original site of the manufacture of celluloid, decaying, waiting for redevelopment and the placement of a marker that commemorates an important event in Albany’s industrial history in exactly the wrong place.
 You could make an argument for putting the marker in front of the vacant lot at 795 Broadway, or as close to the corner of long-gone Plain Street as you can get, but celluloid was not invented way out on Delaware Avenue.

-3 thoughts on “Albany, Home of the First Plastic: Celluloid
+3 responses to “Albany, Home of the First Plastic: Celluloid”

 2. I’ve looked at this sign bazillions of times, and it just struck me: the last line on the sign must be who paid to have it made and placed there.
 The Plastics Pioneers Association is still an existing trade group and Googleable.